y1chu/bitLifeSimple/README.md

 ## Getting Started

-To play the game, simply visite this link: https://y1chu.github.io/bitLifeSimple/
+To play the game, simply visit this link: https://y1chu.github.io/bitLifeSimple/
 ## How to Play

 At each event, you will be presented with a choice.
 Read the description and choose the option that you think is best.
 Each choice has different outcomes, which can affect your attributes in different ways.